Department of Business

 - Bachelor of Science, Marketing

-The School of Business offers the following minors within the department:
+The College of Business offers the following minors within the department:

 - Minor, Accounting